Once Havana's most famous bar, Sloppy Joe's reopens after 50 years

 THE LONGEST BAR TOP

-Among Sloppy Joe's most famous attractions was the bar itself, stretching 60 feet.
+Among Sloppy Joe's most famous attractions was the bar itself, stretching 60 feet (18 meters).
 It was immortalized in the 1959 movie "Our Man in Havana", starring Alec Guinness and based on the novel by British author Graham Greene - one of Sloppy Joe's former patrons.

 Parts of the original bar were preserved and restored to original splendor.